The RAB model explained

 - Operational Costs Levy

-Suppliers would be obligated to provide Credit Cover in a similar way to the CFD scheme.
+Suppliers are required to provide Credit Cover in a similar way to the CFD scheme.